Decoding cell signaling via optimal transport and information theory: Results

 \section{Results}

-\textbf{The dual-fidelity framework.} In order to formalize the framework involving informational and geometric fidelities in signal transduction, we define a variational objective function that integrates MI, $I(X;Z)$ and the 2-WD, $W(X,Z)$ between the input $X$ and the output $Z$.
-The objective function is expressed as a Lagrangian of the following form:
+\textbf{The dual-fidelity framework.} To formalize the framework, we define a variational objective function that integrates MI, $I(X;Z)$, and the 2-WD, $W(X,Z)$, between the input $X$ and the output $Z$, expressed by a Lagrangian of the form:

-where $\lambda$ is a Lagrange multiplier, which captures emergent cellular priorities.
-We note that $\lambda$ has units of bits per squared unit of the variable ($X$ or $Z$) in which $W(X,Z)$ is evaluated.
-A low $\lambda$ weights information transmission more heavily, favoring accurate encoding of input states.
-In contrast, a high $\lambda$ prioritizes preserving input variability in the output to reflect phenotypic diversity.
-Thus, $\lambda$ abstracts the physiological objectives of the cell, distinguishing scenarios that favor state encoding from those that require distributional correspondence.
+where $\lambda$ is a Lagrange multiplier, with units of bits/(unit of $X$ or $Z$)$^2$.
+A low $\lambda$ weights MI more heavily, whereas a high $\lambda$ prioritizes the distributional correspondence between input and output.
 Note that the general form of the Lagrangian $\mathcal{L}$ can be considered the Sinkhorn distance \cite{cuturi2013sinkhorn}.
 It can also be interpreted as the rate-distortion theory \cite{Cover1991}, which has been used in biophysics~\cite{Bialek2012}.